-Brian, the face of poetart, enjoys running in his off-time to keep fit, playing the odd game of adored football, socialising, etc. Nothing so unusual there, everything he then seems to be saving for the page!
-Meeting with people is a must for him, conversations proving to be a poem-starter when least expected.
-He also likes to take time out in grabbing himself a vanilla latte while getting to watch the world walk on by.
-All in the name of his rhythmic wordsmith nature of course.
-So watch out, you may just turn out to be the next person smack bang in the middle of his firing line.
-If it isn’t aloft in his hand, then the pen is definitely working up inside of his mind, that’s for certain.

-Now | Brian, the face of PoetArt, enjoys running in his off-time to keep fit, playing the game of adored soccer, socialising, etc. Nothing so unusual there, everything he then seems to be saving for the page then!
+Brian, the face of PoetArt, enjoys running in his off-time to keep fit, playing the game of adored soccer, socialising, etc. Nothing so unusual there, everything he then seems to be saving for the page then!
 Meeting with people is a must for him, conversations proving to be a pivotal poem-starter when least expected.
 He also likes to take time out in grabbing himself a vanilla latte while getting to watch the world walk on by.
 All in the name of his rhythmic wordsmith nature, of course.
 So watch out, you may just turn out to be the next person smack-bang in the middle of his firing line.
 If it isn’t aloft in his hand, then the pen is definitely working up inside of his mind, that’s for certain.